 Replacement evaporator fan motor used for some GE, Hotpoint, and RCA refrigerator models.

-- Evaporator fan motor pulls air through the evaporator coils to remove heat from the circulating air within the unit.
+- The evaporator fan motor pulls air through the evaporator coils to remove heat from the circulating air within the unit.

-- Includes (1) Fan Motor with 6-Pin Harness and Thermistor Assembly.
+- Includes (1) Fan Motor and 2-Wire Harness Assembly.